OpenDSA/OpenDSA/RST/en/Blockchain/BitCoin.rst

 the transaction from their real-world identity.
-If there is any transaction that an entity can participate in that you don't believe they should be permitted to participate in, then that is a reason for you to object to this anonymity.
+If there is any transaction that an entity can participate in that you don't believe they should be permitted to participate in, then that is a reason why you might object to this anonymity.
-Examples of transactions that people (or governments!) object to include illegal drug deals, sales of stolen property, money laundering, murder for hire, weapons deals, and tax avoidance.
+Examples of transactions that people (or governments!) object to include illegal drug deals, sales of stolen property, money laundering, murder for hire, illegal weapons deals, ransomware attack and other blackmail payments, and tax avoidance transactions.
-Governments in particular object to many of these, and typically build complex systems for controlling them in the "real world".
+Governments in particular object to many of these, and typically build complex systems for controlling anonymous transactions in "real world" currencies.
-Thus, they often object to such transactions taking place in the cryptocurrency world.
+Thus, they often object to anonymous transactions taking place in the cryptocurrency world.

 **Speculative Investment:** Some cryptocurrencies, and especially